Loading NuWatt Energy...

 Savings on typical system

 Solar-added value is exempt from property tax assessment for 20 years.
-With Cambridge's high property taxes, this means significant savings.
+Cambridge tax rate ~1.14% — with median home values of $875K, this exemption is especially valuable.

 ~$352/yr